matsu/bitvisor/docs/driver_guide.md

 Each NIC specification is different.
 Having to handle access from the guest OS for each NIC can be complex to implement.
 To simply handling access from the guest OS, NIC drivers delegate handling to virtio_net subsystem.
-Drivers's `new()` setup virtio_net with `virtio_net_init()`.
+Drivers's `new()` setup virtio_net with `virtio_net_init()` and `virtio_net_set_pci_deivce()`.
 The driver calls `virtio_net_handle_config_read()` and `virtio_net_handle_config_write()` for PCI access handling.
 With virtio_net subsystem, the guest OS will think that it is handling a virtio_net device instead of an actual hardware.
 The NIC driver will only have to deal with controlling the hardware bases on the specification when it utilizes virtio_net subsystem.

+As mentioned earlier, a driver initially creates a `dres_reg` handle during its initialization for register access.
+The driver transfers the `dres_reg` handle ownership to virtio_net after `virtio_net_set_pci_device()`.
+The driver will only hold a reference to the handle for accessing actual device registers after the function call.
+Upon MMIO base address change event, virito_net notifies the driver with `mmio_change()` callback to let the driver update its handle reference.
+The driver calls `virtio_net_suspend()` to tell virito_net to stop handling MMIO access, takes back the `dres_reg` handle ownership, and frees it before suspending.
+The driver creates a new `dres_reg` handle, and transfers the ownership to virtio_net by calling `virtio_net_resume()` on resuming.